WhatsApp Live Location: A Parent's Guide to Knowing Where Your Kids Are

 1Google Maps Location Sharing

 Google Maps offers a robust and widely used feature for sharing your real-time location.
 It's an excellent option for coordinating with friends, letting family know you've arrived safely, or keeping an eye on loved ones (with their consent).
-Google Maps prioritizes user control, requiring explicit permission for location sharing and allowing users to set time limits or stop sharing at any time.
+Google explains in its Location Sharing Help that users can choose who sees their location and for how long, and they can stop sharing at any time.
+That makes it more flexible than WhatsApp for longer sharing sessions, while still requiring user permission.

 Pros